chinamike65/hugo-tuolesi/content/book5/book5en.md

 The ten evil karmas are: killing, stealing, sexual misconduct, lying, gossip, bad speech, flattery, greed, hatred, and wrong views.

 1. Killing
-Serious killing means killing arahants, fathers and mothers, and killing; moderate killings means killing large animals; mild killings means killing small animals.
+Serious killing means killing arhats, fathers and mothers, and killing; moderate killings means killing large animals; mild killings means killing small animals.

 In addition, there is no difference between letting others kill and committing suicide by yourself, and instigating others to kill is more serious.